What to Expect When You Go to an Adventist Church

 “Preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching” (2 Timothy 4:2, ESV).

-Children’s Sabbath School
+Children’s Sabbath school

 This class is a favorite for children and parents alike.
 Instead of a discussion-focused “school time,” children’s Sabbath school is created to help kids get their wiggles out while learning about Jesus and stories from the Bible.

-There’s usually lots of singing with hand motions to match.
+There are usually lots of singing with hand motions to match.

-Then comes story time.
+Then comes storytime.
 Some Sabbath school teachers act out stories, while others may display the biblical scene on felt boards—boards where cloth characters and objects cling to the fabric and can be easily moved to continue the story.
 Whichever method is used, the stories are told in a way that is engaging and memorable for the children.

 Churches that have time and resources may even have a craft for children to create: a whale craft for the story of Jonah, a banana-boat ark with animal crackers for Noah, or a paper-plate lion from the story of Daniel and the lions’ den.
 When kids leave Sabbath school with a craft in their hand, they have the opportunity to explain their craft to family and other members, which helps solidify the story in the kids’ minds.